What is ARIA?

 "Apple, checkbox, not checked."

 In doing so, the user would know they're currently focused on a checkbox element, its text label is "Apple," and the current state is not checked.
-They can either interact with the checkbox (by pressing the Space key) or move on.
+They can either interact with the checkbox (by pressing the Space

 ARIA

-Now, let's re-create the same checkbox using div elements and ARIA attributes.
+elements and ARIA attributes.
 The checkbox will need to have:

-• An accessible name or label explaining its purpose
+- An accessible name or

-• A clearly defined state, "checked" or "unchecked"
+to convey what it is - A clearly defined state, "checked" or "unchecked"

 Let's review at the HTML code to accomplish this: